 This subject introduces students to concepts covered in both VCE Physical Education and Health and Human Development.

-Students are encouraged to undertake this primarily theory based subject if they wish to choose these VCE subjects.
+Students are encouraged to undertake this primarily theory-based subject if they wish to choose these VCE subjects.

-Students will study a number of topics with a focus on key terms and the skills required in VCE.
+Students will study several topics with a focus on key terms and the skills required in VCE.

 One Semester